101ahmadmarei/Block-Chain/README.md

-# FundMeOK
+# AcademicChain
-An Ethereum-based crowdfunding platform
+An academic records storage utility

 ## Description
 ### What?

-FundMeOK is a crowdfunding platform based on blockchain technologies.
-It allows people to solicit funds for an idea, charity, or start-up business.
-It is fully decentralized, secured, and trust worthy.
+AcademicChain is a record keeping utility and storage.
+It allows an authority to append student and class information to an immutable blockchain ledger.
+This allows students and faculty to view these records like a transcript, but also lets one pull useful statistics from the data such as overall GPA, class average, and popularity of a class.

 ### Why?

-There are so many crowdfunding scams on the internet nowadays.
-Backers have no controls on how the funds are used once they contribute to a project.
-We aim to solve the problems of existing crowdfunding platforms to make sure funds are used properly for project success and gain trust between manager and backers.
+The system of academic transcripts today leaves a lot to be desired.
+They are unintuitive, difficult to manage and cost money to do trivial things such as transfer data.
+AcademicChain aims to solve that by createing a blockchain-like structure to store transcript information that also allows one to generate other data such as class average and class GPA.

 ### How?

 FundMeOK is built on top of Ethereum platform.
 FundMe smart contract will be deployed on Ethereum nodes.
 A web app will be built for user to interact with the FundMe smart contract using web3.js interface in the backend.
 The framework and tools we expect to use are:

 Front End
-* HTML, LESS (or SASS)/CSS
-* JavaScript, React/React Native
+* Qt5, PySide2 python bindings

 Back end
-* NodeJS
-* Web3.js
-* IPFS
+* Python3

 Tools
-* Remix, Infura, Truffle
-* Visual Studio Code, Git/GitHub
+* Visual Studio Code
-* Trello

-Miscellaneous
-* Ganache CLI, MetaMask
+* Git/GitHub

 ## Deliverables
+### TODO
 1. Web app
 * Project manager can create new campaigns
 * Project manager can create spending requests